 Is Nu Skin Worth Your Time

-Their lack of online presence is an evidence that their forward vision isn’t really in line with the current marketing strategy.
-Hence, if you are still thinking whether you can make money with Nu Skin, I would advise to reconsider that plan.
+Their lack of online presence is evidence that their forward vision isn’t really in line with the current marketing strategy.
+Hence, if you are still thinking about whether you can make money with Nu Skin, I would advise reconsidering that plan.

 If you like to know more about affiliate marketing and how to do it successfully, you can check out my recommended training platform for more tools and resources to get started.
 Please do not hesitate to connect with me from the inside and I’ll personally walk you through the process.